Email Infrastructure is the technical system that lets you send emails in a way inbox providers trust.

 Without it, inbox placement becomes unstable.

-3.3 Mailboxes
+3.3 Mailboxes (Cold Email Infrastructure)

-- Controlled daily volume per inbox
+- Control daily volume per inbox (lower send rate per mailbox)

-- More natural sending patterns
+- Maintain more natural sending patterns (spread sending across inboxes)

-Typical structure:
+Typical cold email structure:

-- 3–5 inboxes per domain
+- 3–5 inboxes per email domain

 - 20–40 emails per inbox per day

-- Gradual scaling
+- Gradual scaling over time

 3.4 Sending Servers & IP Reputation